Solid jobs report to keep Fed in 'hike-once-a-quarter mindset': Gundlach

-NEW YORK Solid payroll figures in June should keep the U.S. Federal Reserve in a "hike-once-a-quarter mindset," said influential bond manager Jeffrey Gundlach, chief executive of DoubleLine Capital, on Friday.
+NEW YORK (Reuters) - Solid payroll figures in June should keep the U.S. Federal Reserve in a "hike-once-a-quarter mindset," said influential bond manager Jeffrey Gundlach, chief executive of DoubleLine Capital, on Friday.

 Nonfarm payrolls jumped by 222,000 jobs last month, driven by hefty gains in healthcare, government, restaurants and the professional and business services sectors, the Labor Department said on Friday.
 It was the second biggest payrolls increase this year and beat economists' expectations for a 179,000 rise.